TheStaticMage/firebot-action-buttons/README.md

 ![Screenshot](/doc/screenshot.png)

-## :warning: :warning: Compatibility Notice :warning: :warning:
+## Compatibility

-This is a prerelease plugin that depends on features that are proposed but not yet added to Firebot.

-Despite any statements to the contrary, this will not work on any unmodified release version of Firebot at this time.
+:warning: This plugin depends on features that do not exist yet in Firebot ([feature request here](https://github.com/crowbartools/Firebot/issues/3347)).
+I have implemented these features in a custom fork of Firebot to enable this plugin. **This plugin will not work properly on out-of-the-box Firebot.** Be aware that running a custom fork of Firebot comes with risks: no support from anyone, the risk of becoming "stuck" if I disappear and no longer keep this up-to-date, and a much narrower audience to discover potential bugs.
+If you do not fully understand these risks or are not comfortable digging into the code to investigate and fix problems, you should not use this.

 ## Features